WIDI (WIDI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 WIDI Historical Price

-According to the latest data gathered on WIDI live price page, the current price of WIDI is 0.00335351USD.
-The circulating supply of WIDI(WIDI) is 1.00B WIDI , giving it a market capitalization of $3.35M.
+According to the latest data gathered on WIDI live price page, the current price of WIDI is 0.00277835USD.
+The circulating supply of WIDI(WIDI) is 1.00B WIDI , giving it a market capitalization of $2.72M.

 - 30 Days0.00%$ --$ 0.004750$ 0.001920